-Time Limits for Graduation and Progress through the Degree
+Time Limits for Graduation and Progress through the Program

-The M.A. program in Art History is a two-year program.
-In exceptional circumstances, a student may take up to 5 years to complete all coursework and degree requirements.
-At the end of 5 years, if requirements have not been met, coursework must be re-validated through written or oral exams, or classes must be retaken.
+The dual-degree M.A. program is a three-year program.
+In exceptional circumstances, a student may take up to six years to complete all coursework and dual degree requirements.
+Students should expect to follow the departmental guidelines for the completion of the M.A. degree.